system-transparency/stfe/doc/api.md

 Output:
 - entries: an array of objects, each consisting of
-	- leaf: `Item` that corresponds to the leaf's type.
+	- leaf: `StItem` that corresponds to the leaf's type.
 	- signature: `DigitallySigned` object that covers the retrieved item.
 	- chain: an array of base-64 encoded certificates, where the first corresponds to the signing certificate and the final one a trust anchor.